Scaarus/nativedb/camera/SetFollowPedCamThisUpdate.md

 ## Parameters
 * **CameraName**: The name of the custom camera to be used.
 This command will assert and return FALSE if this name is not valid.
 * **InterpolationDuration**: The duration of the interpolation in and out of the custom camera, so long as it is blending tofrom a follow-ped camera.
 Standard interpolation behaviour applies for other camera transitions.
+(Default value: `Default_Ped_Cam_Interp_Time`)